Manish-Meravala92/cart-booking/README.md

 5) Logging - Log4j Framework
 6) Maven

-Note : While running angular project, use the command npm start
+Note : While running angular project, use the command npm start so that it will call the backend localhost